whateving/Red-Team-Skills/AI Red Reaming/Unsupervised Learning Algorithms.md

 Calculate the **mean (average)** of all the points currently assigned to a cluster.
 Move the Centroid to this new average position.

 ### Step 4: Iteration
 Repeat Steps 2 and 3 until the Centroids stop moving (convergence) or you reach a maximum number of tries.
+Once the centroids stabilize, re-assigning points yields the same result, so the algorithm has found a solution

 ---